Ben Uri has developed a schools' programme that incorporates:

 - family day events and biannual schools' exhibitions

-"Has provided me with ideas of how I could plan lessons based on art and bring this visit into future lessons.
+[The visit]"has provided me with ideas of how I could plan lessons based on art and bring this visit into future lessons.
 An excellent introduction for us to build on."

 S. Drubhra – Head of RE- Furze Platt Senior School.

 ‘Art in the Open’

 Art in the Open is our major outreach project for schools and is designed to bring some of the powerful works in the Ben Uri Collection ‘out in the open’.
 By using our outreach learning resources, which contain teaching notes, activities and past project examples, teachers and pupils can engage with Ben Uri’s artworks in an accessible and convenient way.

 This collection of resources has been developed to support the teaching of art and design in the classroom.
 Containing suggestions on a range of low cost techniques including printing and sculpture, painting and drawing games, these resources are a useful starting point for developing art projects in your school.

 The resources are available as downloadable PDFs in the Resources section on this site.
 If you are a member of The London Grid for Learning, you can access them through your login to the LGFL network.

 Ben Uri’s exhibition resources

 The Learning team develop teaching notes and activities guides to support Ben Uri's extensive exhibitions programme.
 Previous resources have explored: